What is angina pectoris?

 - Can be helped by medicines such as calcium channel blockers.
 These medicines help dilate the coronary arteries and prevent spasm.

 - A recently discovered type of angina

-- Patients with this condition experience chest pain but have no apparent coronary artery blockages
+- People with this condition have chest pain but have no apparent coronary artery blockages

-- Can be treated with some of the same medications used for angina pectoris
+- Can be treated with some of the same medicines used for angina pectoris

 - Was once called Syndrome X